Arcodiant/StarDocs/docs/topics/ships/buy-ships.md

     two major patches or six months have passed since they were added.

-    - Limited Releases: Ships like the Sabre Raven and Mustang Omega were only available as special offers with hardware deals, like Intel SSDs, and will never be available in-game.
+    - Limited Releases: Ships like the Sabre Raven and Mustang Omega were only available as special offers with hardware deals, like certain Intel SSDs, and will never be available to buy in-game.

     - Unlocks: Some ships, like the F8C, will only be available in-game when the single-player Squadron 42 game releases, and can be unlocked for purchase as